intelligent-staffing-systems/iss-digital-garden-2/content/Containerized NextJS frontend.md

 ## Final Steps for this step
 1. [[Update ownership of project files]]
-2. Push changes to a remote repository - consider [[git github initialize a new repository]]
+2. Push changes to a remote repository - consider [[Initialize a new GitHub Repo]]

 ## Filetree state
 Our project should currently look like this: